-Cash and cash equivalents remained relatively consistent with the prior fiscal year.
-The decrease in intergovernmental receivables is primarily due to fewer foundation funding adjustments from the Ohio Department of Education.
-Property taxes receivable increased from the prior fiscal year due to an increase in the assessed values.
+The School District saw an increase in cash and cash equivalents as revenues outpaced expenses during the fiscal year.
+The intergovernmental receivables increase is primarily due to the foundation funding formula from the Ohio Department of Education specific to student enrollment along with the School District seeking out additional sources of intergovernmental funding.
 The slight decrease in capital assets was due to current year depreciation exceeding current year additions.

-Total liabilities decreased during fiscal year 2018 which can be attributed to the decrease of the net pension/OPEB liabilities, coupled with annual payments on the School District's debt.
+Total liabilities decreased during fiscal year 2019 which can be attributed to the decrease of the net pension/OPEB liabilities, coupled with annual payments on the School District's debt.

-Table 2 shows the changes in net position for fiscal year 2018 compared to 2017.
+Table 2 shows the changes in net position for fiscal year 2019 compared to 2018.